catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 - Description: Once the feature proposal contains at least the minimal feature content, its strategic fit is going to be evaluated by the topic owner
 - Possible outcomes:
   - Feature proposal fit strategy: If the feature proposal strategically fits it is going to be added to the Inbox.
-  - Strategic fit cant be assest: If the strategic fit cant be assest by the topic owner the feature proposal is being send back to the feature author with the request to further refine the feature proposal.
+  - Strategic fit can't be assessed: If the strategic fit can't be assessed by the topic owner the feature proposal is being send back to the feature author with the request to further refine the feature proposal.
   - Feature proposal does NOT fit: If the topic owner assess the feature proposal as not fitting the strategy, the feature proposal is going to be rejected.
 In this case the feature proposal is not going to be implemented.

 ### Refine feature to meet DoE

 - Responsible: Feature author
 - Description: Once the feature is validated, the feature author has to further refine the feature to meet the DoE.
 The refinement can be done by setting up individual refinement meetings for the feature proposal and inviting relevant people or by presenting the feature proposal in the Open Refinement.
 Each feature proposal has to be presented at least once in the Open Refinement so that the whole community has the chance to provide feedback.
-- Possbile outcomes: DoE complete
+- Possible outcomes: DoE complete

 ### Present feature proposal in Open Refinement